 Example use case

 Let’s say you’ve built a multi-step NPS survey and want to customize the experience based on the user’s score.
 For example, if a user gives a score from 0 to 6 (a Detractor), you might want to display a follow-up question asking for more feedback.
-If the score is 9 or 10 (a Promoter), you can skip straight to a thank-you message.
+If the score is 7-10 (a Passive or a Promoter), you can skip straight to a thank-you message.

-In this example, the survey consists of three screens:
+In this example, the survey consists of two screens:

 - Screen 1: the NPS score question (0–10)

-- Screen 2: an open text field asking for the main reason behind the score
+- Screen 1 – only for detractors: an open text field asking for the main reason behind the score

 Step 1: Set up your survey screens